 Me: What time will she come in?

-Nurse #2: I’m really not sure.
+Nurse #2: I’m not sure.
 But we’ll have her see what’s going on.

-Me: Okay.
-(What I’m actually thinking: So I just have to lie here and contract without being admitted OR having an epidural because none of you can locate my cervix?
-I want to burn down the building.)
+What I’m thinking: So I just have to lie here and contract without being admitted OR having an epidural because none of you can locate my cervix?
+I want to burn down the building.

 Nurse #2: We’ll give you some Nubain.
 Should take the edge off for a few hours.

 I am given a dose of Nubain in my bum region.
-They’re right–it makes my contractions come way less often and it takes the edge off the pain.
+They’re right–it makes my contractions less frequent and it takes the edge off the pain.

 I’m starting to think I might be okay.

-ALL HELL IS BREAKING LOOSE IN MY UTERUS.
+ALL HELL IS BREAKING LOOSE INSIDE MY UTERUS.